careylzh/santababy/README.md

 # santababy 🎅👶
-Internal gift redemption system built using jQuery, express, typeORM, postgreSQL
+Internal gift redemption system built using jQuery(should have used React), express, typeORM, postgreSQL, docker

 ## Latest Notes
 - Docker is currently configured to run `npm run dev`, which is the development build (direct ts using `ts-node`).
 If deploying online, remember to use js `npm start` to save transpilation time, by changing `dockerfile:` in `docker-compose.yml`.